Reading Time: 2 minutes

 Onset of symptoms will generally take place within 24 hours of the last dose although it could take up to 48 hours for the symptoms to begin.
 As the time progresses without the use of opiates, the timeline of opiate withdrawal symptoms will gradually peak and then begin to retract allowing the user some relief.
 Unfortunately, this could take up to four weeks depending on the type of drug that was used.

-According to SAMHSA, protracted withdrawal is defined as a set of symptoms that are much like those seen in acute withdrawal but which occur after the time period for which acute withdrawal is expected.
+Protracted withdrawal is defined as a set of symptoms that are much like those seen in acute withdrawal but which occur after the time period for which acute withdrawal is expected.
 The National Institute of Health found that people who are in recovery from heroin addiction or other forms of opiate addiction are likely to experience the following symptoms of protracted withdrawal which can last months beyond the scope of acute withdrawal:

 - Inability to focus on a task